 Money is a constant stressor for any relationship.
-And keeping an open line of communcation with your co-founder about money, salary, and fundraising is a critical component to developing a positive relationship.
+And keeping an open line of communication with your cofounder about money, salary, and fundraising is a critical component to developing a positive relationship.

-How you and your co-founder define company culture and the type of company you want to be can direct the type of decisions you make about growth, talent, investors, and more.
-Having conversations about company culture can help align co-founders in the good and challenging times.
+How you and your cofounder define company culture and the type of company you want to be can direct the type of decisions you make about growth, talent, investors, and more.
+Having conversations about company culture can help align cofounders in good and challenging times.

 How do you see the culture of the company changing over the next five years?
 What steps do you need to take to develop this company culture?
 Write your answers below.

 Do you want to eventually sell the business or keep growing?
 How are you going to structure the business as you add more talent?
-These type of questions can open new conversations to the various goals co-founders have for a business.
+These types of questions can open new conversations to the various goals cofounders have for a business.

-What vision to you have for the company?
-Are they similar to your co-founder?
+What vision do you have for the company?
+Are they similar to your cofounder?
 Write your answer below.

-It’s inevitable, friction and tension will happen between co-founders.
-And when co-founders don’t have a communication diffusion plan in place when emotions and stress runs high, it can lead to additional blow ups and eventually a break up.
+It’s inevitable, friction and tension will happen between cofounders.
+And when cofounders don’t have a communication diffusion plan in place when emotions and stress run high, it can lead to additional blow-ups and eventually a breakup.

-Try these communication tips and framework around difficult discussions to work through tension.
+Try these communication tips and frameworks around difficult discussions to work through tension.